Day Old Welsummer Baby Chicks

 When someone says the word “rooster,” there’s a good possibility that you picture a Welsummer.
 The rooster on the Kellog’s Cornflakes box - whose name is Cornelius - is a Welsummer.

-Production: Welsummer hens lay about 160 eggs per year, making these birds a good dual purpose breed for the small flock keeper.
+Production: Welsummer hens lay about 160 dark brown eggs per year, making these birds a good dual purpose breed for the small flock keeper.

 Temperament: While Welsummers are not particularly docile, they are intelligent and friendly.
 They are also quite active, and one of the best free range foraging breeds available.